AlexandreFenyo/net-monitor/README.md

 - a JavaScript client library (module): net-monitor.bundle.min.js
 - a server running in a servlet container, that feeds the client library with data

 The implementation is very efficient: clients (browsers) do not poll the server.
-Instead, each client subscribe to its desired topics, a message broker, on top of a WebSocket.
+Instead, each client subscribe to its desired topics, to a message broker, on top of a WebSocket.
 A very large number of clients can be connected to the same server because the implementation is efficient because the client library doesn

 [![general description](https://raw.githubusercontent.com/AlexandreFenyo/net-monitor/master/docs/general-700.png)](https://raw.githubusercontent.com/AlexandreFenyo/net-monitor/master/docs/general.png)